Amshra267/Age-Gender-Detection/README.md

 # BOSCH_A-G_INTERIIT

-Repository containing **TEAM-IITBHU** Solution for BOSCH Age and Gender Detection Problem Statement in InterIIT tech meet 10.0
+Repository containing Our Solution for BOSCH Age and Gender Detection Problem Statement in InterIIT TechMeet 10.0

 A snapshot for our approach is shown below : -